Injured employees need to know how workers’ comp works. Here’s a good look at the workers’ compensation claim process.

 Workers’ Comp Settlements and Suing an Employer

-For example, an insurer may determine that a worker is entitled to future medical expenses of $10,000 and temporary disability wage benefits of $3,000.
+Let’s say an insurer determines that a worker is entitled to future medical expenses of $10,000 and temporary disability wage benefits of $3,000.
 The worker might accept the total of $13,000 in benefits and move on from their claim.

-In the above example, the injured worker may take the position that their future medical expenses will be much more than $10,000.
-The worker can try to negotiate with the claims adjuster assigned to their case to recover more than $13,000 in compensation.
+Or, the injured worker may take the position that their future medical expenses will be much more than $10,000.
+The worker can try to negotiate with the claims adjuster to recover more than $13,000 in compensation.

 In still other cases, an injured worker may decide to take their case before a workers’ comp judge and have them issue a ruling on the amount of benefits the insurer has to pay.